gbmksquare/WWDC-2020/README.md

 ## Description

 This PlaygroundBook is accepted as Apple's WWDC20 Student Swift Challenge award.
 In this PlaygroundBook, a Korean traditional game "Yut (윷)" is introduced.
-You can get a breif look at what Yut is, how the game works, and get to play it in a 3D environment.
+You can get a brief look at what Yut is, how the game works, and play it in a 3D environment.
 It can run on both macOS & iPadOS Swift Playground, but was submitted to run on iPadOS.
 (Because `PencilKit` does not work on macOS)